di-ninja/di-ninja/readme.md

 When set to **true**, a [Symbol](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Symbol) property will be set on class or factory function, allowing to use [inheritPrototype](#442-inheritprototype).
-If the [decorator injection approach](#22-decorator-injection-approach), it's not necessary to configure this rule, because the Symbol will be set whatever the decorator key value is.
+If the [decorator injection approach](#22-decorator-injection-approach) is used, it's not necessary to configure this rule, because the Symbol will be set whatever the decorator key value is.
 ```javascript